apache/mxnet/docs/api/symbolic-node.rst

 .. function:: Crop(...)

-   Crop the 2th and 3th dim of input data, with the corresponding size of w_h orwith widht and height of the second input symbol
+   Crop the 2nd and 3rd dim of input data, with the corresponding size of w_h or with width and height of the second input symbol

    This function support variable length positional :class:`SymbolicNode` inputs.